arbabiha/KoopmanMPC_for_flowcontrol/README.md

 BurgersExample: Runs the Burgers example as explained in the paper, it includes data collection, Extended Dynamic Mode Decomposition for identification of the Koopman linear system and a run of closed-loop controlled system from some initial condition
 Feel free to play with theparemeters of the code, in particular, try different observables, embedding dimension, reference signal, initial condition and etc.
+The whole program, with the initial paremeter settings, runs on my personal laptop in under 2 minutes.

 Before you run the code:

 go to subfolder ".\thehood\qpOASES-3.1.0\interfaces\matlab" and run make.m .
 This is required to activate the qpOASIS interface for solving the optimization problem

 send comments and questions to